Riaz Hussain QC

-Riaz is an experienced advocate covering Chambers’ core construction specialties.
-He is also experienced in general commercial disputes.
+An experienced advocate covering Chambers’ core construction specialties, Riaz is also experienced in general commercial disputes.

-Riaz has been recommended in construction, professional negligence and international arbitration in both the Legal 500 and in Chambers and Partners, with comments recognising the forensic and impressive quality of his advocacy, the clarity of his advice and his commercial and pragmatic approach.
+He has been recommended in construction, professional negligence and international arbitration in both The Legal 500 and in Chambers and Partners, with comments recognising the forensic and impressive quality of his advocacy, the clarity of his advice and his commercial and pragmatic approach.